Hanamaruki Foods Inc. Thailand Plant, Siam Hanamaruki Co., Ltd.,

 Radioactive substance detection system

-We also conduct monitoring of Japanese-grown vegetables used in our instant miso soups and other such products.
+We currently undertake examination for radioactive substances in farm products (e.g. rice and soybeans).
+We also conduct monitoring of raw materials that is used in our instant miso soups and other such products.